syncfusion-content/typescript-docs/TypeScript/PivotTreeMap/NamedSet.md

 documentation: ug
 ---

-# Named Sets
+# Named sets

-Named Sets is a multidimensional expression (MDX) that returns a set of dimension members, which can be created by combining cube data, arithmetic operators, numbers, and functions.
+Named sets is a multidimensional expression (MDX) that returns a set of dimension members that can be created by combining cube data, arithmetic operators, numbers, and functions.

-You can bind the Named Sets in PivotTreeMap by setting it's unique name in the `fieldName` property either in row or column axis and `isNamedSets` Boolean property to "true".
+You can bind the named sets in the pivot tree map by setting it's unique name in the `fieldName` property in the row or column axis and `isNamedSets` Boolean property to true.

 {% highlight html %}